binaryrx/manga-reader/backend/README.md

 # How To

-make sure docker is running,§
+make sure docker is running
 ```
 docker-compose up
 ```